nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 ![Distracted System 80](img/distracted-system80-apple.jpg)

-It was a cast-off, a cheap Apple 2 plus clone[^1], the last remaining stock left over when a friend of Dad's decided to wind up his import business.
-The case was built to the same design as a real Apple 2 plus but the plastic was mottled and swirly and slightly yellowish, and missing the beautiful rainbow Apple logo nameplate which would otherwise have covered the ugly injection marks on the lid molding.
+It was a cast-off, a cheap Apple 2 plus clone[^1], the last remaining stock left over when a friend of Dad's decided to wind up his small import business.
+The case was built to the same moulded design as a real Apple 2 plus but the plastic was a little mottled and swirly and slightly yellowish, and missing the beautiful rainbow Apple logo nameplate which would otherwise have covered the ugly injection marks on the lid moulding.

 ![Apple 2 Nameplate](img/Apple-II-nameplate-Howie-Shen.jpg)
 *Image: [apple2history.org](https://apple2history.org/history/ah04/)*